Table of Contents

 Additionally, many employers now offer financial wellness programs, which allow employees to access financial education for free or discounted rates.
 If your employer doesn't offer these services, consider talking to a fee-only financial professional who will charge an hourly rate or flat fee based on the services you need.

-4. Consider an annuity
+4. Consider an Annuity

 An annuity, which can only be issued by an insurance company, can be used to provide guaranteed income in retirement.
 With it, you contribute money to a tax-deferred account.
 Depending on the type of annuity, you also may receive a minimum guaranteed interest rate, which means the money will grow over time.